 “Yes, so come on.”

 I felt like I was dreaming.
 None of this could be real.
 First, I come to New York and arrived at the school I have always wanted to be a part of, meeting Sandy, and now I am being treated like royalty.
 My life should not get any better than this.
 I was really liking Sandy.
 She’s super friendly and down to earth.
 The kind of girl that I enjoyed hanging out with.
 Happy tears filled my eyes.
-Oh, this is just what I needed.
+Oh, this is just

 “Mia, are you okay?” she asked.